 "How long is he going to run you?"
 "I can't help it, Queen."
 "No?
 She told her truth; what's yours?"
 Booker didn't answer.
 The two of them sat in silence with Bride's light snoring the only sound until Queen said, "You need a noble reason to fail, don't you.
-Or some really deep reason to feel superior?"
+Or some really deep reason to feel superior."
 "Aw, no, Queen.
 I'm not like that!"
 "Well what?
-You tie Adam to your back so he can work day and night to fill your brain.
+You lash Adam to your shoulders so he can work day and night to fill your brain.
 Don't you think he's tired?
-He must be wore out having to die and get no rest because he has to run somebody else's life."
+He must be worn out having to die and get no rest because he has to run somebody else's life."
 "Adam's not managing me."
 "No. You managing him.
 Did you ever feel free of him?
 Ever?"
 "Well."
 Booker flashed back to standing in the rain, how his music changed right after he saw Bride stepping into a limousine.
-He thought about his arms around her waist and her smile when she turned around.
-"Well," he said.
-"It was good, really good with her for a while."
-He couldn't hide a smile.
-"I guess good isn't good enough for you so you called Adam back and made your brother's murder your excuse."
-Booker stared at Queen for a long time until she stood up and left. him hunched in his chair.
+He thought about his arms around her waist while they danced and her smile when she turned around.
+"Well," he repeated.
+"It was good, really good with her for a long time."
+He couldn't hide the pleasure in his eyes.
+How the held a point is been living in formapated.